rocky-linux/documentation/docs/guides/learning_selinux.md

 #### Example of configuration

-After the execution of a command, the system gives you back the hand but the expected result is not visible: no error message on the screen.
+After the execution of a command, the system gives you back the command prompt but the expected result is not visible: no error message on the screen.

 * **Step 1**: Read the log file knowing that the message we are interested in is of type AVC (SELinux), refused (denied) and the most recent one (therefore the last one).